 When I turned up on my first day at the university, I remember that everyone was sitting on the floor.
 So I thought I would be a rebel and sat on a chair!
 Being poor means its challenging to hang around with some people.
 A lot of people spend their time ‘consuming’ and spending money.

 When I was at school, I found myself hanging around with rebels as in smoking and drinking.
 Going to university gave me a fresh start, and I aimed to hang around with intellectuals.
 Education, to me, meant I could escape poverty, so I was aiming for the stars.

 When I was at university, I’m sure; the lecturers could see I had no money.
 Therefore I would find it very difficult to make a career in the art world.
 The lecturers didn’t spend too much time helping me, and pretty much ignored me.
 I remember writing notes when I had a meeting with a lecturer.

 I would then work on what they had suggested to me.
 But when I met up with that lecturer the next time.
 They would have forgotten what they had advised and gave me conflicting recommendations.

 At that point, I decided not to worry too much about passing my degree.
 I wanted the degree to explore art and techniques and to learn self-care and self-love.
 It would give me time to heal, from such a horrific upbringing.

 I don’t think my university should have taken me on, but they did.
 I guess it did open doors for me for the future.
-I noticed while on my course, that it was very similar to school and how they taught subjects.
-They were telling me what art was and how you should create art. rather than letting me form an opinion.
+While on my course, I noticed that it was very similar to school and how they taught subjects.
+They told me what art was and how you should create art. rather than form an opinion.

 I guess, so you are ready to join the capitalist society, by making you and your art a commodity.
 You’re prepared to become a commodity, used as a pawn to make rich people richer.